-The College’s commitment to risk-based regulation requires a rigorous approach to policy development.
-This means revisions to the College’s policies and standards must be based on numerous factors including an evaluation of risks of harm, research evidence, and an analysis of options and impacts.
-This process ensures that our regulatory tools are not adopted as the default solution but are introduced to mitigate risk when other non-regulatory options are unable to deliver the desired results.
+As part of the College’s commitment to risk-based regulation, we have developed a rigorous approach to policy making to ensure policy decisions are based on a proper evaluation of risk, solid evidence, and a thorough analysis of options and impacts.
+This process ensures that regulatory tools are not adopted as the default solution, but are introduced to mitigate risk when other non-regulatory options are unable to deliver the desired results.

 Consultation with midwives, midwifery and regulatory organizations, and the public is an essential part of our policy development process, and in keeping with our guiding principles of accountability and transparency.

 The transmission of a blood borne pathogen (or virus) from a midwife to a client is exceedingly low, but the possible outcome is serious.
 Midwives who have high viral loads of HIV, Hepatitis B, or Hepatitis C may infect their clients during an exposure-prone procedure such as perineal repair.
 The diseases that result from an infection with these viruses can be managed, but cannot be cured.

 To help mitigate this risk, the Public Health Agency of Canada (PHAC) recommends that Colleges provide guidance to their membership about preventing the possible transmission of a blood borne virus from a health care worker to a client.